 We will draw into the early start-up of our school Jesuits of good skills and strong commitment to work with other teachers to assure a school with an “ethos” of Christian values and humanistic qualities.
 Not all students will be Christian, so a good inter-religious spirit will be fostered.

-A key element in this “ethos” will be what we Jesuits refer to as the formation of students to be “persons for others.”
+A key element in this “ethos” is what we Jesuits refer to as ” Ignatius Pedagogy” This aims at the formation of students to be “persons with and for others.”
 It might sound very idealistic – maybe even a bit unrealistic! – but it is a goal we surely will work toward.
 The “person for others” will know that her or his education is not simply for self-achievement or personal success.
 Our hope is that graduates of LJSS will have both the desire and the talent to make a difference for the future of Malawi by putting what they have learned at the service of authentic development of all the people of our beautiful country.

-Of many elements that go in to educating “persons for others,” two are very central to the vision and mission of LJSS: “discernment” and “”faith and justice.”
+Of many elements that go into educating “persons with and for others,” two are very central to the vision and mission of LJSS: “discernment” and “”faith and justice.”

 First, in forming students, Jesuits traditionally have emphasised the need for good judgment in making important decisions.
 We call it “discernment,” the ability to weigh intellectually, emotionally and spiritually the various choices we are called to make in life, small choices as well as big choices.
 Do I become a teacher, do I marry early, do I return to work in my home village, do I serve my church in some fashion, do I start up my own business, do I go into politics, etc., etc. Discernment is a skill that helps me make the right decision at the right time, being conscious not just of myself but also of others.
 Everything we teach at LJSS should help form our students to be good and effective in the process of discernment!